 • 1 tablespoon minced garlic

-• 1/2 cup finely grated Parmesan cheese Note 2
+• 1/2 cup finely grated Parmesan cheese see note 2

 Instructions

-• TOSS: Add drained pasta and 1/4 cup of the reserved pasta cooking water and toss vigorously to coat.
-While tossing, gradually add in the 1/2 cup Parmesan cheese, adding 2 tablespoons at a time.
-Toss and cook for 1 minute; add a little more of the pasta cooking water if the mixture seems too thick.
+• Add drained pasta and 1/4 cup of the reserved pasta water and toss vigorously to coat.
+While tossing, gradually add in the Parmesan, adding 2 tablespoons at a time.
+Toss and cook for 1 minute; add a little more of the pasta water if the mixture seems too thick.
 Continue to toss until sauce is thick and coats the pasta nicely.
 Taste and add additional salt and pepper to taste (I typically add 1/2 up to 1 teaspoon pepper and another pinch of salt).
 Mix in the herbs and serve.

-• SERVE: Serve plates up, garnishing with additional basil and Parmesan if desired and a sprinkle of red pepper flakes if using.
+• Serve plates, garnishing with additional basil and Parmesan if desired and a sprinkle of red pepper flakes if using.
 Enjoy immediately!

 Video